Chapter 3: Plate Tectonics

 Cross-section of an ocean-continent subduction zone

-Maps of Central America and western Pacific Ocean showing earthquakes and volcanoes
+Maps of Central America and western Pacific Ocean showing earthquake and volcano locations

 1. Look at the maps and describe how the depth of earthquakes changes in a subduction zone.
 Why does this change occur?